Franzzzzzzzz/NDDEM/README.md

 If you would like to contribute to the code, please contact francois.guillard [at] sydney.edu.au.
 For feature requests, please use the issue tracker above.

 ## License
-This project is licensed under the GNU GPL License - see the LICENSE file for details
+This project uses many open source resources and is itself distributed under the GNU GPL License - see the INSTALL.md and LICENSE files for details.

 ## Contact details
 For help or questions, please contact francois.guillard [at] sydney.edu.au.